RWS/studio-api-docs/articles/hints_tips/Better_Studio_interactivity/SR2ApiArticle.md

     eventAggregator.Publish(new CreateReturnPackageEvent(selectedProjectid, sampleJob));
 }
 ```
-The `IExternalJob` and `IExternalJobWithProgress` interfaces are the bridge that will allow you to inject custom code into the wizards as well as into Trados Studio's job mechanism.
+The `IExternalJob` and `IExternalJobWithProgress` interfaces are the bridge that will allow you to inject custom code into the wizards as well as into <Var:ProductName>'s job mechanism.
 This gives you the advantage to achieve the same look and feel for long processing jobs besides helping you complete your work faster.
 Once you have an implementation ready all you need to do is publish  `ExecuteExternalJobEvent` using `IStudioEventAggregator`.
-As a result, Trados Studio will pick the job and execute it on a background thread or inject it into the previously-mentioned events.
+As a result, <Var:ProductName> will pick the job and execute it on a background thread or inject it into the previously-mentioned events.
 If the job is cancelled for any reason, you can handle that from the `JobCanceled` method.

 | Interface        |  Purpose  |
 | ------------- | -----|